 • The quagga, a subspecies of the zebra, became extinct before a system was put in place to distinguish the species.
 The last wild quagga was shot in the 1870s.

 Various global charities and organisations are dedicated to making our natural world a better place.
-Many organisations around the world work tirelessly to support and protect the animals that are at risk of becoming extinct.
+Many global organisations work tirelessly to support and protect the rarest animals in the world that are at risk of becoming extinct.

 If you’re interested in getting involved in the endangered species conservation space, start by learning about the various animals in crisis and connect with the organisations that aim to protect them.